msqr1/Vosklet/API.md

 SharedArrayBuffer is necessary to share data between threads, so these response headers must be set:
 - ```Cross-Origin-Embedder-Policy``` ⟶ ```require-corp```
 - ```Cross-Origin-Opener-Policy``` ⟶ ```same-origin```
-If you can't set them, you may use a hacky workaround at *src/addCOI.js*.
+If you can't set them, you may use a hacky workaround in *AddCOI.js*.

 ## CSP headers
 Pthread worker construction must be from a blob (see [Emscripten issue](https://github.com/emscripten-core/emscripten/issues/21937)), so the CSP: